Graduate Application Overview

 - Additional Questions

-- Statement of purpose: PhD applicants only are required to submit a statement through your ECE application.
-For the UF application, you can submit a statement that says "submitted directly to ECE Department".
-There is no word limit on the statement of purpose you submit with your ECE application.
+- Statement of purpose: There is no word limit on the statement of purpose you submit with your ECE application.

 - Special Programs Application: the fellowships listed in this secion require separate applications.
 Selecting “Applied for funding” will not enter you into consideration for these funding programs.
 Please check the “Applied for funding” button only for funding programs to which you intend to submit a full application.
 For information on how to apply to the funding programs listed in this section, see the OGMP funding page and the NSF and NIH websites.